project-fifo/docs/troubleshooting.rst

 Problem Checklist
 ##################

-Since we often encounter the same kind of problems here is a checklist how to track them down most easiely.
+Since we often encounter the same kind of problems here is a checklist to help track them down easily.

 First some general information you'll need: